Climate

 When Samsung Electronics acts, the effects are felt across the industry

-2027 - Aim to transition to 100% renewable energy in DX Division and all overseas sites* / 2030 - Aim to achieve net zero carbon emissions in DX Division (Scope 1·2).
-Plan to reduce power consumption by 30%¹) on average of major models of seven product categories²) / Aim to transition to 100% renewable energy.
-Aim to achieve company-wide net zero carbon emissions (Scope 1·2) * DX∙DS Divisions
+2027 - Aim to transition to 100% renewable energy in DX Division and all overseas sites¹) / 2030 - Aim to achieve net zero carbon emissions in DX Division (Scope 1·2).
+Plan to reduce power consumption by 30%²) on average of major models of seven product categories³) / Aim to transition to 100% renewable energy.
+Aim to achieve company-wide net zero carbon emissions (Scope 1·2)

-- Achieved transition to 100% renewable energy in the U.S., Europe, China, Vietnam, India, and Brazil
+- Achieved transition to 100% renewable energy in the U.S., Europe, China, Vietnam, India, Brazil, and Mexico manufacturing sites

-- Signed new Power Purchase Agreements (PPAs) in South Korea and expanded the procurement of renewable power at global manufacturing sites, including India, Mexico, Brazil, Vietnam, and China
+- Signed new Power Purchase Agreements (PPAs) at the Gwangju manufacturing site and expanded the procurement of renewable power at global manufacturing sites in Vietnam, India, Türkiye, the U.S., and China

-- Improved product energy efficiency by 31.5%1) through applying high energy efficiency technology to leading models of seven major product categories2)
+- Improved product energy efficiency by 34.4%2) by applying high energy efficiency technology to leading models of seven major product categories3)

 - Compared to the equivalent range of performance and specification of models from 2019